astronomer/astro-docs/ac/next/install-vm.md

     PATH=$PATH:/home/astro/airflow-venv/bin
     ```

+    If you want to configure environment variables for a single Airflow service, we recommend doing so in the `env-vars` file for the machine on which the service is running.

     When you run Airflow for the first time, a file called `airflow.cfg` will be generated in your `AIRFLOW_HOME` directory.
 If you want to configure environment variables that apply to all of your machines, we recommend specifying them in that `airflow.cfg` file.
 For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

 3. Add the following to your systemd unit file: